 Critical Essay Outline - Writing Guide With Examples

-High school and college students frequently get to write this type of essay as it enhances analyzing and writing skills.
+High school and college students frequently get to write this type of essay to enhance analyzing and writing skills.

-When a writer conducts research on the topic and gathers relevant information, it needs to represented in a readable form for the readers.
+When a writer conducts research on the topic and gathers relevant information, it needs to be represented in a readable form.
 An outline divides and organizes the information, making the content understandable for the readers.